Welding-positioner:

 SOLUTIONS with Effective, Powerful Advice

-Welding-positioner: is it a special accessory tool or manipulator that helps achieving the required economic results of a welding program?
+Welding-positioner: is a special accessory tool or manipulator.

 But one should also ask: "Can it be done without?".